likeazwee/likeazwee/README.md

 # 💫 About Me:
-💡 Sharing my journey in the world of computer science 🎓 Studied at Computer Science at the Bengkulu University 👨‍💻 Interested in Backend and Artificial Intelligence
+💡 Sharing my journey in the world of computer science</br>
+🎓 Studied at Computer Science at the Bengkulu University</br>
+👨‍💻 Interested in Backend and Artificial Intelligence</br>

 ## 🌐 Socials: